coopernurse/barrister-demo-contact/js/README.md

 ### Creating a Client

 When consuming a Barrister service from Node, you'll create a `Client` and load the contract.

-Here's how that would look without using step:
+Here's how that would look in Node.js:

     var barrister = require('barrister');
     var client = barrister.httpClient("http://localhost:3000/contact");